Thibault-GAREL/Neural_Network_from_Scratch/README.md

 ---

 # ✍️ P.S.
 I coded this in 2023-2024 so it is not so well optimized !
 I was a beginner. 😆
+Code created by me 😎, Thibault GAREL - [Github](https://github.com/Thibault-GAREL)